 To file your divorce application online, go to www.comcourts.gov.au and register.
 Once you’ve logged in, you can begin filing your divorce application.

-Costs of Divorce
+Costs of Divorce in Australia

 According to industry standards, a divorce application costs approximately $930, plus the government filing fee (if applicable).
 If you are experiencing financial hardship, you may qualify for a fee reduction.